Merry we meet - Merry we meet - Merry we meet

 That same year in 1978, building on the success of their local radio program, they produced and directed a weekly television show, the Magic Circle Show, which was broadcast on Cable 4 (now called WYOU) in Madison.
 Each of its hour-long programs featured a variety of topics, such as: holistic health, spiritual healing, parapsychology, divination and Wicca/Pagan spirituality, interspersed with interviews and music.

 In 1979, an article featured in Time Magazine reported a handfasting ceremony performed by Selena and Jim Alan at the Pan Pagan Festival held in Demotte, Indiana.
 This article, published on Monday 06th Aug 1979, did much to raise the profile of Wicca/Witchraft and Paganism across the USA.
 Soon after, Selena began to appear in various other national and international news media, including T.V. shows like: The Today Show, Donahue, Sightings, Sally Jesse Raphael and Larry King Live, on radio networks such as: NPR, BBC, ABC, CBC, and in numerous magazines and newspapers such as: Time and The Wall Street Journal.

-1980, the Church of Circle Wicca finally received federal recognition as a
+Church of Circle Wicca finally received federal recognition as a Church from the

-Church from the US Government, but just as things were coming together, they
+US Government, but just as things were coming together, they were evicted

 Forced to move, they first rented a home near Ashton, Wisconsin, and then